deepj/esm-import-process-bug/README.md

 ## Conclusion

 I expect `NODE_ENV` is set to `test` since it is set top on all following import.
 But it's not possible in `import-process-fail` scenario.
-I need to require seperated "module" where I set `NODE_ENV` as is it in `import-process-ok` scenario.
+I need to require seperated "module" where I have to set `NODE_ENV` as is it in `import-process-ok` scenario.